Academic interests and background

-Charline is a PhD candidate and Early Stage Researcher (ESR), part of the multi-disciplinary project in the Anthropology of Human Security in Africa (Anthusia) funded by the European Union’s Horizon 2020 research and innovation programme.
-Her current research interests focus on the anthropology of infrastructure, trade unions and logistics, as well as security, mobility and borders.
-Her master's project, at the intersection of art, politics and postcolonial theory, dealt with China’s infrastructure politics in Senegal and more specifically with the construction of the Museum of Black Civilisations in Dakar.
-Prior to Oslo, Charline completed her MPhil degree in Social Anthropology at the University of Oxford and her undergraduate degree in European Studies at King’s College London, including a year at the Humboldt University in Berlin.
+Charline is an Early Stage Researcher (ESR) part of the multi-disciplinary project in the Anthropology of Human Security in Africa (Anthusia) funded by the European Union’s Horizon 2020 research and innovation programme.
+Her current research interests focus on the anthropology of infrastructure, trade unions and transport, as well as security, mobility and borders.
+She is enthusiastic about exploring diverse ethnographic methods, particularly through documentary photography and filmmaking.

 - Carr and Stahl Fund, St. Antony's College, University of Oxford, 2017